neurobagel/documentation/docs/infrastructure.md

     1. Set the password of the default `admin` superuser and enable password-based access to databases
     2. Create a new graph database user based on credentials defined in your `.env` file
-    3. Create a new graph database with the name defined in your `.env` and grant the newly created user from step 2 permissions to access the database
+    3. Create a new graph database with the name defined in your `.env`
+    4. Grant the newly created user from step 2 permissions to access the database

-    If the script has finished running successfully, you should see:
+    If the script has finished running all steps successfully, you should see:
     ```bash
     Done.
     ```